Docs

 </div>

-With the server action and the search form in place, you'll refactor the server component for the app/admin/dashboard route.
-It will now check if a search parameter has been added to the URL by the search form, and if there is a search parameter present, it will search for users that match the entered term.
-If an array of one or more users is returned, then the component will render a list of users using their first and last name, primary email address, current role, and 'Make Admin' and 'Make Moderator' buttons.
-The buttons include hidden inputs for the user ID and the role, and they use the setRole() server action to update the role for the user.
+1. Replace the code in your app/admin/page.tsx file with the following code.
+It checks whether a search parameter has been appended to the URL by the search form.
+If a search parameter is present, it queries for users matching the entered term.
+If one or more users are found, the component displays a list of users, showing their first and last names, primary email address, and current role.
+Each user has Make Admin and Make Moderator buttons, which include hidden inputs for the user ID and role.
+These buttons use the setRole() server action to update the user's role.

-import { redirect } from "next/navigation";
+import { redirect } from 'next/navigation'

-import { checkRole } from "@/utils/roles";
+import { checkRole } from '@/utils/roles'

-import { SearchUsers } from "./_search-users";
+import { SearchUsers } from './SearchUsers'

-import { clerkClient } from "@clerk/nextjs/server";
+import { clerkClient } from '@clerk/nextjs/server'

-import { setRole } from "./_actions";
+import { removeRole, setRole } from './_actions'

 export default async function AdminDashboard(params: {

-searchParams: { search?: string };
+searchParams: Promise<{ search?: string }>

 }) {

-if (!checkRole("admin")) {
+if (!checkRole('admin')) {

 }

-const query = params.searchParams.search;
+const query = (await params.searchParams).search

-const users = query ? await clerkClient.users.getUserList({ query }) : [];
+const users = query ? (await client.users.getUserList({ query })).data : []

 return (